kadiogluberke/iml_24_project/README.md

 ## Setup the Project

-- Create a directory for the project and cd into it
+- Create a directory for the project and navigate into it
 - Clone the project into this directory - use depth to avoid download large train data - (`git clone --depth 1 https://github.com/kadiogluberke/iml_24_project.git  .`)
 - Open app folder with `cd app`
 - Open Docker Desktop, if you not have it you can download from [here](https://www.docker.com/products/docker-desktop/)